Grade Level Equivalent:

 Comedy and Humor

-Cooperation and Teamwork, Zoo Animals, Resourcefulness
+Zoo Animals, Bedtime, Sleep, Dreams, Resourcefulness

 In this practically wordless bedtime story, a weary zoo keeper bids good night to his charges and then goes home to bed.
 He doesn't notice, however, that clever Gorilla has pickpocketed his keys and is letting the animals out of their cages, one by one.
 In single file, they follow the zoo keeper home and settle into comfy spots all around the bedroom he shares with his wife.
 Finally, a chorus chiming "good night" alerts the zoo keeper's wife, whose eyes pop open in surprise in the darkness.
 As the zoo keeper sleeps, she walks the animals home, and her final "Good night, zoo" means business.
 But watch out: Gorilla has done it again, however this time only Mouse gets to come along.